Enhancing Safety in Steel and Aluminum Work

 2. Proper storage and handling: Store flammable materials in designated areas away from ignition sources, such as sparks or flames.
 Follow appropriate handling procedures for explosive substances.

-3. Electrical safety: Ensure that electrical systems and equipment are properly installed, grounded, and maintained.
+3. Electrical safety: Make sure that the electrical systems and equipment are properly installed, grounded, and maintained.
 Regularly inspect and repair any damaged or faulty electrical components.

 4. Hot work permits: Implement a permit system for conducting hot work activities, such as welding or cutting.
 This ensures that proper precautions are taken and that fire safety measures, such as fire blankets or extinguishers, are readily available.